heig-vd-iai/canopen-stack/README.md

 ```

 ## Usage Guide
+### example Makefile
 The usage of the library is all done through the Node object.

 **Only one Node object should be used per program, because its ID is obtained from the od.hpp file.
 Since the header file is specific to a single node, running multiple nodes on a single device means you will need different projects using different header files.**

 Before starting, some words of caution.
-Since this library is designed to be used on an OS or a microcontroller, **there is no built-in concurrency protection**.
-This task is up to the user.
+Since this library is designed to be used on an OS or a microcontroller, **there is no built-in concurrency protection.** This task is up to the user.
 The node must be updated in a loop, while still being able to receive messages asynchronously.

 A typical approach regarding the updating and message reception of the node could be one of those :